About feature flags

 Link to this section

-However, you can allow overrides to be applied in either environments or organizations as part of the flag definition.
+Feature flag values cascade downward from the business level setting.
+You can also allow overrides to be applied in environments, organizations, or at the user level, as part of the flag definition.

 at the business level where it is createdall users in the environment and organizations in the business